OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-03.md

 ## Romans 3:23

-for all have sinned and fall short of the glory of God,
+for everyone has sinned and falls short of the glory of God,

 ## Romans 3:24